 The voices stopped, and Ginny called out, "Bill!
 It's me, Ginny."

-Ginny walked toward the fireplace where low flames flickered.
-Fleur stood next to a wingback chair in which her aunt sat; Fleur's hand was on her shoulder.
+Ginny walked towards the fireplace where low flames flickered.
+Fleur stood next to a chair in which her aunt sat; Fleur's hand was on her shoulder.
 Chadwick Chamberlain stood in the middle of the small room, nervously shifting his weight from one foot to the other.
-He glanced to the side and Ginny saw the Pensieve sitting on a small table at the end of the sofa; a gray blanket lay on the floor next to it.
+He glanced to the side and Ginny saw the Pensieve sitting on a small table at the end of the couch; a gray blanket lay on the floor next to it.

 "Ginny," said Fleur, not moving and not lifting her hand from Patience's shoulder.
 "Zis is a surprise.
 Why 'ave you come 'ere?"

 "Harry guessed that you would be here," she said to Chadwick.
 "I thought that you would feel better without Aurors, so . . . so I'm here."

 "Yes, Aurors," Chamberlain muttered.
 "It's over, isn't it?"